-Having Female Infertility means the inability to get pregnant and have a successful pregnancy.
-Typically if a woman tries to get pregnant through unprotected sex for 12 months without a result, they are diagnosed infertile.
-Nowadays, many treatment options are available by gynecologists such as medications to correct hormonal issues, surgery for physical problems, and in vitro fertilization (IVF).
+Typically, if a woman tries to get pregnant through unprotected sex for 12 months without a result, they are diagnosed infertile.
+Nowadays, many treatment options are available by gynecologists, such as medications to correct hormonal issues, surgery for physical problems, and in vitro fertilization (IVF).
+If you have kidney failure and want to learn more about female infertility, join us in this article from the Doctour website.

 What is female infertility?